ExchangeUnion/docs/Market Maker Guide.md

 ## Hardware
 Since market makers should be online 24/7 and we are ushering in a post-cloud era, we recommend setting up a power-efficient linux box connected to your router.
 No special configurations, like port forwardings, are necessary.
 Running your xud setup in the cloud is obviously possible, just not something we encourage to do.
 * **Standard**: Our [RaspiXUD guide](RaspiXUD.md) walks you through setting up a Raspberry Pi3/4.
 Costs: **70€-285€**
-* **Pro**: Our [BeastXUD guide](BeastXUD.md) walks you through setting up a powerful mini pc.
+* **Pro**: Our [BeastXUD guide](BeastXUD.md) walks you through setting up a powerful Mini PC.
 Costs: **200€-500€**
 * **Custom**: If you are using a different device or a cloud VPS:
   * Check the hardware requirements for the different networks and modes above
   * The full setup requires a SSD for geth being able to sync.
 For the light setup, a regular HDD/SD card is fine.
-  * If you are using a VPS for testnet or mainnet, you can switch to 2 cores & 8 GB RAM after initial sync.
+  * If you are using a VPS for testnet or mainnet, you can switch to 2 cores & 4 GB RAM after initial sync, given you use the default `cache = 256` for geth.
+If you run testnet & mainnet at the same time 2 cores & 8 GB RAM.
   * We support `amd64` (also called `x86`/`x64`) and `arm64` (also called `aarch64`/`armv8`), which should cover most devices and services.
-  * Our `arm64` docker images include a special tweak for geth to make the full setup possible on `arm64` devices with only 4GB of RAM, like the Pi4.

 ## Software

 * Linux or macOS.
 [Windows WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install) support is currently experimental and not tested regularly.
-This guides was written using ubuntu 18.04.
+This guide was written using ubuntu 18.04.

 * Docker >= 18.09.
 Check with `docker --version`.
 If you do not have docker installed yet, follow the official [install instructions](https://docs.docker.com/install/).
 Also make sure that the current user can run docker (without adding `sudo`).
 Test with `docker run hello-world`.
 If this fails, [follow these instructions](https://docs.docker.com/install/linux/linux-postinstall/).